-Allowing the family dog to eat table scraps is a topic that’s often hotly debated.
-It can be difficult not to share as your pet looks up at you.
-If you know certain foods are safe and nutritious, perhaps you can make exceptions on occasion?
+Allowing a pet dog to eat table scraps is a hotly debated topic.
+Sometimes it’s difficult not to share.
+For certain safe and nutritious foods, perhaps you can make exceptions on occasion?

-Obviously a simple and consistent diet is best for dogs and table scraps could potentially complicate things.
-Your pet pooch certainly doesn’t require fancier human meals.
-In other words, don’t feel guilty about not sharing your leftovers with Fido.
+A simple and consistent diet is best for your dog.
+Table scraps could potentially complicate things.
+In other words, do not feel guilty about not sharing your leftovers.

-While we cannot imagine eating the same food day after day, dogs aren’t comparing it to their last meal.
-People turn eating into an event and we naturally want to include our best buddies in some way.
+People turn eating into an event and we naturally want to include our dogs in some way.
 At the very least, learn about what table scrap foods are to be avoided.

 Can I Give My Dog Table Scraps?
 Answer: Be selective and only on occasion